 With the H-Y antigens not functioning, it could be that the “be straight” signal in the fetus’s brain never flicks on.

 According to the report, Blanchard now plans to test mothers of gay and straight men for the presence of these antibodies.
-If proven out, fetal birth order could do a lot to fill in the missing explanations for homosexuality.
-But there will still be remaining gaps, like why some firstborn sons are gay, why some identical twins of gay sons are straight, and why women are gay, to name just a few.
+If proved out, fetal birth order could do a lot to fill in the missing explanations for homosexuality.
+But gaps will remain, such as why some firstborn sons are gay, why some identical twins of gay sons are straight, and why women are gay, to name just a few.

 “Homosexual orientation does not increase in frequency with social tolerance, although its expression (in behavior and in open identification) may do so,” they write.